 From a theoretical audit perspective, the payment reconciliation as a standard procedure to assure the quality of the payment flows reported by companies is a test of details for the information provided by the participating companies.
-The accuracy of information associated with a test of details contrasts with the much more limited information in that the result it produces is always selective information that is limited to the relevant specific payment transaction.
-There is no inclusion and assessment of the processes and controls associated with the payment flows, meaning that the knowledge gained from the standard procedure is limited right from the outset to the payment flows that are actually examined.
+While the information provided by a test of details is highly accurate, this type of test only provides limited information because the information is always selective and limited to the relevant specific payment transaction.
+Inclusion and assessment of the processes and controls associated with the payment flows were not undertaken, meaning that the knowledge gained from the standard procedure was always limited to the payment flows that had actually been examined.

-In view of these observations the pilot is systematically replacing the test of details for payment flows with a multi-level system-based approach of obtaining information and the analysis of processes and controls relevant for EITI.
-The aim is to put the MSG in a position where they can provide a well-founded assessment of whether or not there are sufficient signs of risks to indicate that payment flows to government agencies related to natural resources were not being properly processed during the respective reporting period.
-Depending on the result of this risk assessment, the process for making a specific analysis of the companies' reported payments will then be carried out.
-If there are sufficient signs to indicate that (payment) processes or controls relevant for EITI are not entirely compliant, further investigations of the payment flows concerned will initially be carried out and ultimately a return to payment reconciliation will be considered.
+In view of these observations the test of details for payment flows was replaced with a multi-level system-based approach of obtaining information and the analysis of processes and controls relevant for EITI.
+The objective is to enable the MSG to make an informed judgement on the likelihood that resource-related payment flows to government agencies are not being properly processed.
+Afterwards, depending on the result of this risk assessment, the process for making a specific analysis of the companies' reported payments will be carried out.
+If there are sufficient signs to indicate that (payment) processes or controls relevant for EITI are not entirely compliant, further investigations of the payment flows concerned will initially be carried out and a return to payment reconciliation will be considered.
 Otherwise, the actual analysis of payment flows can be limited to plausibility assessments and thus the overall effort in terms of time and money can also be reduced.